 Therefore, we can say that, although the cancellation of the mortgage in the Land Registry is not compulsory, it is highly advisable in order to leave the mortgage free of any debt or burden.

 Have you applied for a mortgage loan and have you finished paying off that debt with the bank?
 Do you know how you can cancel the mortgage?
-If you want to make your mortgaged property debt free, now you can do it with Imont Legal Services.
+If you want to make your mortgaged property debt free, now you can do it with Imont Legal & Taxes.
 We are at your disposal to provide you with all the necessary information and to solve any of your doubts regarding our work in real estate taxation, as well as any of the other branches of law to which we are dedicated.